wbstack/api/database/mw/README.md

      - Update the sql file in cleanSql.php
      - Run cleanSql.php over the file
      - Manually add the prefix string to any FOREIGN KEY statements
+     - Where FOREIGN KEYs are used, you may need to change the order of exported tables!
+(To ensure tables are created before they are referenced)
  - Compare the resulting schemas to see what has changed... (use https://www.diffchecker.com/ ?)

 **Cleanup the setup:**